bexgren/squares/README.md

 The application is now running on http://localhost:5173/ (via Vite)

-### Start JSON-server

-Cannot run in the same terminal as the developmentserver Open a new terminal and start it there:

-**More info coming**

 ## Folder Structure and Technologies

 The project uses **React + Vite** with **Tailwind CSS**